beztroski/efb-client/SECURITY.md

-# SECURITY POLICY — ESCAPE FROM BRILSK LAUNCHER
+# SECURITY POLICY — ESCAPE FROM BRILSK CLIENT

 **Last Updated:** [Date]
 **Scope:** This document describes our technical security posture, data protection measures, and responsible disclosure procedures for the Escape From Brilsk project.